decredcommunity/outreach/community-organizer-playbook.md

 If you are working closely with the Decred marketing team and have budget approval, you can order some promotional items for your event.
 Everything we produce with a Decred logo on it reflects on the project.

-“It's better to have no swag than to give people low-quality items with our branding on them.
+"It's better to have no swag than to give people low-quality items with our branding on them.
 E.g., a five cent pen that I can crush in one hand or a t-shirt that feels like it's made out of sandpaper.
-Everything Decred should convey high quality.” - JZ
+Everything Decred should convey high quality." - JZ

 More information on swag can be found here: